jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-7-hugo-minify-rss-code-indentation-fix/index.md

     - rss
     - hugo
 ---

+> **UPDATE 2021-12-15**
+>
+> The minify config was incorrect at time of publication, and so it's been corrected so that minification *does* happen while not impacting XML files.
+>
+> Thanks to [Andrea](https://aradaelli.com/) for pointing this out to me!

 It's certainly been a while since the [previous post](/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/) in this series, which has become the home of any updates I make to my [Hugo](https://gohugo.io/) website.